SeleniumHQ/seleniumhq.github.io/docs_source_files/content/webdriver/web_element.en.md

 weight: 9
 ---

-Represents a DOM element.
+WebElement represents a DOM element.
 WebElements can be found by searching from the document root using a WebDriver instance, or by searching under another
 WebElement: